 Minced Meat Mix

-- Mix together in a blender breadcrumbs, basil or parsley, garlic and parmesan1/2 cup breadcrumbs, 10 leaves fresh basil leaves, 1 tbsp freshly grated Parmesan, 1 clove peeled garlic cloves
+- Mix together in a blender breadcrumbs, basil or parsley, garlic and parmesan½ cup breadcrumbs, 10 leaves fresh basil leaves, 1 tablespoon freshly grated Parmesan, 1 clove peeled garlic cloves

 - Cut the top off the courgettes.8 Round courgettes

 - With a spoon or a round vegetable scoop, dig the center of the courgettes.
 Season them with salt and pepper.Salt & Pepper

 - Put the center of the courgettes in a Braun Blender and mix with 4 tablespoon of the breadcrumbs.